-Table 3-19: Non-Tariπ income of JBVNL for F Y 2022-23
+Table 3-20: Non-Tariff income of JBVNL for FY 2022-23

 Non Tariff Income FY 2022-23 Estimate

-Interest Income from Investment in Fixed Deposits 20.34

-Interest from Bank (Other than FD) 5.09

-Supervision Charges 3.28

-Miscellaneous Receipt 3.60

-Transformer Rent 20.34

-Wheeling Charges / Fuel surcharge 0.00

 Miscellaneous Charges from Consumers 0.25

 Interest Income from Investment in Fixed Deposits 9.46

 Total 62.35

-^{}Wheeling charges are not considered as income from sale of power to exchange.
-It has been considered in power purchase expenses.
+\Wheeling charges are not considered as income from sale of power to exchange has been considered in power purchase expenses.

 3.16.
-Measures taken to reduce AT&C loss
+Disallowance on Account of AT&C Loss